edward-shen/MMM-page-indicator/README.md

 ![screencast 1](examples/screencast_1_without-styling.gif)

 Below are some styling examples.
-Just add them to your `custom.css` file to test them on your system.
+Just add them to your `custom.css` file (usually located in `~/MagicMirror/css/`) to test them on your system.
 With CSS you can do a lot of things, so feel free to experiment with the styles.

 ### Example: Changing the icon of a page indicator